 Children of Divorced Parents

-1. Children of divorced parents may attend school in this District if one (1) parent resides in this District and a timely election is made utilizing the "Custodial Statement and Agreement: Divorce, Separation, or Abandonment" form provided by the Indiana State Board of Education.
+1. Children of divorced parents may attend school in this Corporation if one (1) parent resides in this Corporation and a timely election is made utilizing the "Custodial Statement and Agreement: Divorce, Separation, or Abandonment" form provided by the Indiana State Board of Education.

-1. The student’s parent informs the District of the student’s expulsion or withdrawal to avoid expulsion;
+1. The student’s parent informs the Corporation of the student’s expulsion or withdrawal to avoid expulsion;

-2. The District consents to the student’s enrollment;
+2. The Corporation consents to the student’s enrollment;

-3. The student agrees to the terms and conditions of enrollment established by the District.
+3. The student agrees to the terms and conditions of enrollment established by the Corporation.

-Such students will not be charged tuition unless otherwise required by law if they do not have legal settlement in the District.
+Such students will not be charged tuition unless otherwise required by law if they do not have legal settlement in the Corporation.

 1. A written or verbal statement of the reasons for the withdrawal of consent